 Reheat refrigerated chicken low and slow.
 Cooked chicken breast tends to dry out, so add moisture to compensate.

-- Place a small amount of chicken broth or water (a couple of tablespoons) in the grill pan or skillet.
+- Place a small amount of chicken broth or water (a couple of tablespoons) in the grill pan or large skillet.
 The amount you add depends on the amount of chicken you will be reheating.
 Add the chicken.

 You can also microwave the chicken to reheat.